Table of Contents

 - Discharging the overpayment obligation in bankruptcy

 If you choose to repay the overpayment, think carefully about the best way to do so.
 For instance, you’ll be offered the opportunity to make payment by credit card, and many people see that as a better option than owing the government money.
 But, paying off an EDD overpayment with a credit card transforms that debt into a high-interest debt that may cost you significantly more over time.
+If you can enter into a payment agreement with the EDD, you may be able to make similar (or even lower) monthly payments without incurring a large amount of interest.

 You should also be aware that if you enter into an installment agreement, EDD may still intercept your state and federal tax refunds until the balance is paid in full.